 Thear is currently employed as a Principal Healthcare Consultant at MITRE Corporation, a federally funded research and development center where he currently assists The Centers for Medicare and Medicaid Services (CMS) in the adoption and roll out of the Improving Medicare Post-Acute Care Transformation (IMPACT) Act of 2014.

-His thirty-three year health-care career spans sixteen years in health care information technology, employed as senior consultant for McKesson Provider Technology and vice president of software product management at QuadraMed Corporation.
+His thirty-five year health-care career spans sixteen years in health care information technology, employed as senior consultant for McKesson Provider Technology and vice president of software product management at QuadraMed Corporation.
 He spent the previous seventeen years in the provider space working in health systems finance, reimbursement and information services in the Mid-Atlantic region.

 Thear also holds a M.B.A. in health finance and administration from Marywood University.
 He is a nationally recognized speaker on the subject of health care revenue cycle management and information technology and is a member of HFMA, AHIMA, and HIMSS.